user-cont/release-bot/README.md

 Alternatively, you can let the bot do the boring work, update `__version__` variable and fill changelog with commit messages from git log.
-You can trigger this action by creating an issue and name it the same as you would a release PR, e.g. `0.1.0 release`.
+You can trigger this action by creating an issue and name it the same as you would do for a release PR, e.g. `0.1.0 release`, `new major release`, `new minor release`, `new patch release`.
 All you have to do after that is merge the PR that the bot will make.

 The bot works with